JackPotat0/jackpotat0.github.io/docs/game.md

 <summary>Toko</summary>

-  Archetypical, maybe theres more details in the hangouts.
+  Archetypical, I guess she's ok from the hangouts.
 Masochists are creepy.

 </details>